precap/dcc-ex.github.io/docs/ex-commandstation/ready-to-run/connecting.rst

 If you are happy with the default configuration of your |EX-CSB1| there is nothing more you need to do.

-If you want to change the way the WiFi is configured or continue on to look at some of the other options, just click 'next' or go the :doc:`wifi-setup` page.
+If you want to change the way the WiFi is configured, just click next or go the :doc:`wifi-setup` page.

+If you want to look at some other options to use as a controller (throttle) then have a look at the :doc:`/ex-commandstation/controllers-rtr` page.

+If you want to add a roster, turnout/points, routes or automations look at the :doc:`/ex-rail/index` page.